pipatpong1412/pipatpong1412/README.md

 I am Junior student of Computer Science at Rajabhat Sakon Nakhon University
 ---------------------------------------------------------------------------

-I've been learning to code for 3 years, I have really found a passion for Deep Learning Engineer.
+I've been learning to code for 3 years, I have really found a passion for Programming.
 Even though i am beginner uut my strengths are ready for learing new things for improve my skills.

 * 🌍  I'm based in Sakon Nakhon, Thailand
 * 🖥️  See my portfolio at [Myportfolio](http://github.com/pipatpong1412)